0raculo/pzmesp-energymonitor/README.md

 Grabs Voltage, Current, Power, power factor and frequency and sends to the MQTT Broker.

 In my case, i'm using Moquitto + EmonCMS

+Code on master branch works but it's too sloppy.

+TODO:
+- Use wifiManager for proper AP management, and to manage mqtt settings (host, user, pass, etc).